SimeonHristov99/ML_24-25/README.md

 ### How will I be graded?

-There will be two homeworks, a project and a possible theory exam.
+There will be two homeworks and a project.
+No exams are planned.

 ### Who has more information about the theory exam?

-Refer to the lead of the course.
+There will be no theory exam(s).

 ### When will project topics be provided?